mustafa-guler/packed_dna/README.md

 - The [API guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) should be followed for library crates
 - Follow best git practices

+Please use the rust toolchain for version `1.58.1`.

 # Tasks
 1. Address `TODO`s in `dna` crate and `README`
 2. Address `TODO`s in `nuccount` crate and `README`